Skip to main content

 Process Timezones

-Organisations operating across multiple regions can now assign a specific timezone at the process level.
+Organisations operating across multiple regions can now assign a specific timezone at process level.

 Example: